WalkerAndCoBrandsInc/aws-utilities/README.md

     ./elb-sg -sg=<sg-insert-id-here>

+## cloudflare-sg

+cloudflare-sg opens tcp port 80, 443 of all known cloudflare ips as of (Sept 11, 2018) as specified in https://www.cloudflare.com/ips to given security group.

+    ./cloudflare-sg -sg=<sg-insert-id-here>

-## Build
+## Build (IMPORTANT)

 To build and zip the libraries:

     rake

 Commit the changes including aws-utilities.zip and then open a PR to develop.
 Once merged, EB instances will clone the repo and unzip the binaries from aws-utilities.zip.
+This is important, without it your changes won't be accessible!